-· Grape · Raspberry · Gooseberry · Bean · Pepper · Eggplant · Carrots · Turnip · Pea · Cucumber · Pumpkin · Zucchini · Cabbage · Lettuce · Gram · Pigeonpea · Chickpea · Cotton · Soybean · Additional · Spinach · Chard · Onion · Garlic · Leek · Millet · Sorghum · Maize · Strawberry · Blackberries · Currant · Radish · Banana · Mango · Papaya · Sugarcane
+· Grape · Raspberry · Gooseberry · Bean · Capsicum & Chili · Eggplant · Carrots · Turnip · Pea · Cucumber · Pumpkin · Zucchini · Cabbage · Lettuce · Gram · Pigeonpea · Chickpea · Cotton · Soybean · Additional · Spinach · Chard · Onion · Garlic · Leek · Millet · Sorghum · Maize · Strawberry · Blackberries · Currant · Radish · Banana · Mango · Papaya · Sugarcane

 Phosphorus deficiency symptoms can appear at all stages but are more pronounced in young plants.
 Contrarily to other nutrients, the symptoms of this deficiency are generally not very striking and can be difficult to identify.
 In mild cases, a possible indication for this disorder is that plants are dwarfed or stunted.
 However, no obvious symptoms are observed on leaves.
 In severe deficiencies, stem and petioles show a dark green to purple discoloration.
 The lower sides of older leaves also show a purple pigmentation, starting on the tips and margins and later expanding to the rest of the lamina.
 These leaves may become leathery and veins may form a brown netting.
 In some cases, phosphorus deficiency is characterized by burnt tips and the development of chlorosis as well as necrotic patches on the leaf margins.
 Flowers and fruits are produced, but fruit yields are low.